 Supported Platforms: Web-based, Supports all major web browsers.

 Another great LaTex editor developed for Windows OS.
 As it runs on Windows, it uses Microsoft’s MikTex typesetting distribution, and this makes it easy for MS Word to process the LaTex documents.

 TeXnicCenter is a free and open-source LaTex editor with unique features.
 There is a powerful GUI editor with support for auto-completion.
 And these tools follow a master-branch navigator, which is easy for the users to operate the documents.

 Supported Platforms: Windows

 One of the most popular open-source and multi-platform tools is TeXmaker.
 It is available on almost all platforms and also has excellent features.
-You can set-up all the basic settings of the documents through the configuration window before you start working.
+You can set-up all the documents’ basic settings through the configuration window before you start working.

 Once your document is ready using TeXmaker, you can extract it as PDF, HTML, or ODF File format.
-One of the best features of this tool is tracking the errors at the compilation stage.
+One of this tool’s best features is tracking the errors at the compilation stage.
 You will see the warnings and errors on display, and then you can take action accordingly.

 Supported Platforms: Windows, Mac OS X, and Linux

 LyX supports many unique features.
 It is based on a simple GUI interface.
 Many flexible tools are used by LyX, like integrated equation editor and reference to create a LaTex document.
 Most of them use this tool for mathematical documents.

 However, with advanced markup tools, you can also create a structured novel or script.
 Apart from this, there is support for academic article referencing, link-overlay, and the ability to create a master thesis.

-The automatic index create is a unique feature that is only available on the LyX tool.
+The automatic index create is a unique feature available on the LyX tool.
 With this tool, you can easily drag and drop the equations and edit them.
 You can also get access to algorithms, theorems, and arrays of equations.

 Supported Platforms: Windows, macOS, and Linux.

 TeXstudio is quite a popular editor among the users.
 The interface is straightforward to use and is similar to TeXmaker but has more features.
 There are features like Frequency count analysis, Document word count, Syntax Highlighting, reference checking, and more.